katahiromz/EGA/EGA-Manual.md

   usage: while(cond, expr)
 ```

-Does loop while the specified condition is non-zero.
+Does loop while the specified condition is non-`0`.
 The `expr` argument will be evaluated repeatedly.
 The `cond` is the condition.

 1. At first `cond` will be evaluated.
-If it was zero, then loop will be ended.
+If it was `0`, then loop will be ended.
 2. `expr` will be evaluated.
 Back to 1.

 You can break the loop by `break` function.